• contact@example.com

 2. Long-term payment plan: This is for taxpayers who owe $50,000 or less in combined tax, penalties, and interest.
 Pay in monthly payments up to 72 months.

-Another type of payment plan is an Offer in Compromise (OIC).
+Another type of IRS payment plan is an Offer in Compromise (OIC).
 An OIC allows taxpayers to settle their taxes for less than the full amount owed.
 To qualify for an OIC, the taxpayer must demonstrate that either they cannot pay the full amount or that doing so would cause them financial hardship.
 To be approved, taxpayers must provide detailed financial information and submit their OIC with the proper form and fee.
 If approved, the taxpayer can pay off their tax debts in one lump sum payment or multiple payments over time.

 Also, taxpayers who are unable to make any payment on their taxes may be able to receive a Currently Not Collectible (CNC) status.
 A CNC status temporarily stops the IRS from collecting taxes owed, giving taxpayers a reprieve while they figure out their financial situation.
 To receive this status, taxpayers must prove that they are unable to pay any of their tax debt due to financial hardship and submit all applicable forms and documents.
 If approved, the taxpayer will not have to make payments on their tax debt until their financial situation improves.